arshnooramin/beherd/README.md

 Campus safety application powered by Twilio - [beherd.herokuapp.com](https://beherd.herokuapp.com/)

 ## Purpose
-Safety and comfort are backdrops for any thriving college community.
+Safety and comfort are central to any thriving college community.
 BeHerd strives to push campuses to become safer by providing students a more flexible and accessible model of campus security.
 BeHerd allows students to control and ensure their safety from the comfort of their cell phones in a discrete and user-friendly manner.

 BeHerd is an award-wining ([Twilio Challenge 2021 Winner](http://management.blogs.bucknell.edu/2021/04/19/twilio-challenge-winners/)) web application built using [Flask](https://flask.palletsprojects.com/en/2.1.x/) and [Twilio API](https://www.twilio.com/).